p-slice/AMP-1001/README.md

 - override**: Command to toggle override mode.
 - identify: Command to identify the bot with NickServ.
 - alert \<event>: Command to toggle alerts for various events.
-- restart: (Currently broken, normally should restart the bot).
+- restart: Command to restart the program (Must be running from a .jar instance).
+- reset \<command>: Command to reset a command to its default settings.

 \* Options are:
 - By assigned rank: ranks are custom to individual users.